Abhinay-Katta/OIBSIP/README.md

 - Car Price Prediction:
   - The price of a car depends on a lot of factors like the goodwill of the brand of the car, features of the car, horsepower and the mileage it gives and many more.
-Car price prediction is one of the major research areas in machine learning
+Car price prediction is one of the major research areas in machine learning.
 ![image](https://user-images.githubusercontent.com/76813100/233592157-93332178-5925-4220-a1a2-5be9b4df870c.png)